playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 There are a number of changes to the I18N API to make working with messages and languages easier to use, particularly with forms and templates.

-> **If you are seeing an error message like `could not find implicit value for parameter messages: play.api.i18n.Messages` then you need to explicitly add the request as an implicit.
-See [More Correct I18nSupport](#More-Correct-I18nSupport).**

 ## Java API

 ### Refactored Messages API to interfaces